 1

-Make the crumb topping.
-Keep in the fridge until ready to use.
-You can skip making it, but it gives the scones a crunchy top like blueberry crumble cake!
+Make the crumb topping and keep it in the fridge until ready to use.
+You can skip making it, but it gives the scones a crunchy top, like on my blueberry crumble cake!

 A mixing bowl with the dry ingredients and heavy cream.